jeshu05/jeshu05/README.md

 - 👋 Hi, I’m jeshu
-- 👀 I’m interested in learing new tech and making myself familiar with programming
+- 👀 recently developed interest in ML and CV
-- 🌱 I’m currently a university fresher
+- 🌱 University fresher
-- 📫 How to reach me ...
+- 📫 email - jesvanthvk0509@gmail.com
 - ⚡ i can do handstand (rn with wallsupport)

 <!---